jeokrohn/wxc_callcontrol/README.md

-# Play with the Wexex Calling Call Control APIs
+# Play with the Webex Calling Call Control APIs

 Bot as test environment.